 Through three research strands – exhibitions, institutions and art schools – the London, Asia research project is working towards a more expanded and diverse narrative of British art.
-The project was initiated in June 2016 and its first phase finished in June 2019.
-Its second phase runs from July 2019 to June 2021.

 It posits London as a key, yet under-explored, site in the construction of art historical narratives in Asia and reflects on the ways in which the growing field of modern and contemporary art history in Asia intersects with, and challenges, existing histories of British art.
 It was established in collaboration with Asia Art Archive.